 Welcome to my little, cosy, corner of the web, same URL since 19971 … oh yes, and the name ‘Csele’ is pronounced ‘Chelly’ or ‘Chell-eh’ 2

 Who am I?

 I am a full-time professor at a small, but one of the fastest growing, colleges in Niagara, Canada, teaching photonics (laser engineering) and thin-film technology.
-I have authored a book on lasers as well as an article in the Kirk-Othmer Chemical Encyclopaedia.
+I have authored two books on lasers as well as an article in the Kirk-Othmer Chemical Encyclopedia.
 At one time I taught embedded systems design using both MCU’s and DSP’s: that task is now relegated to “hobby” status and in the past few years I have published a few articles in Circuit Cellar magazine.